osrmnet/osrmnet/README.md

 This project provides necessary .NET wrapper to use OSRM library directly without the web server (https://github.com/Project-OSRM/osrm-backend).

-Our design goal is to follow as close as possible the OSRM project APIs and data type.
-User should be able to use the existing OSRM documentation to use this library.
+Our design goal is to follow as close as possible OSRM project's APIs and data types.
+User should be able to use OSRM documentation to use this library.

 Contribution is always welcome, please email me:  ssuluh@yahoo.com

+# Current OSRM Version
+5.22

 # Build Locally
 Please read the OSRM Wiki:  https://github.com/Project-OSRM/osrm-backend/wiki/Windows-Compilation.